dedefer/mailru-im-command-bot/README.md

 ![coverage](https://img.shields.io/codecov/c/github/dedefer/mailru-im-command-bot?color=green&style=for-the-badge)

 mailru_im_command_bot is convenient library for generic myteam/icq bots.
-In fact it is wrapper for mailru-im-bot.
+In fact it is a wrapper for mailru-im-bot.

 It uses type annotations for help method and transforming arguments.